Get App

 holi colours

 Every colour has a significant religious meaning in Hinduism.
 Hindus put colours on deities and their “aasan”.
 Using specific colours creates an environment that keeps one cheerful.
-Like, coloured water and gulals make the occasion euphoric and joyful.
-Some of the primary colours used to celebrate Holi include red, yellow, blue, and green.
+Like coloured water and Gulal make the occasion delightful and joyful.
+Some of the primary colours in Holi include red, yellow, blue, and green.

-Holi splash is a festival of colours, celebrated primarily in India and Nepal.
+Holi Splash is a festival of colours, celebrated primarily in India and Nepal.
 It is a joyous occasion that marks the arrival of spring and the victory of good over evil.
-The festival is celebrated by people throwing coloured powder and water at each other, dancing, and feasting.
-Holi is celebrated on the full moon day in the Hindu month of Phalguna, which usually falls in February or March.
+People throw coloured powder and water at each other, dance, and feast.

 English CTR